All Episodes

 Welcome back to the Sean Handy Show.

-Peter Schweitzer, Eric Eggers back in for Sean.
+Peter Schweitzer, Eric Eggers, back in for Sean.

 We're having a very important conversation about law and order.

-And you just heard from Lieutenant Governor Florida Jay Collins, you know, who has served in the military, and they have deputized some of their own state law enforcement officials to be the boots on the ground for the federal level of ICE enforcement.
+And they have deputized some of their own state law enforcement officials to be the boots on the ground for the federal level of ICE enforcement.

 But another thing that Florida is doing is they are attracting law enforcement officials from around the country.

-We talked about one New York's having a big cop shortage right now, and it's about to get worse.
+We talked about one of New York's having a big cop shortage right now, and it's about to get worse.

-3,700 troops become eligible for their 20-year pension, I think this year.
+3,700 troops become eligible for their 20-year pension, I think, this year.

 And a lot of those people are leaving cities where they feel like the leadership is hostile to law enforcement.